bins-projects/PrepFlow/README.md

 [Open PrepFlow in your browser](https://bins-projects.github.io/PrepFlow/web/)

-No account is required.
-Study progress is stored locally in the browser on the device being used.
+No account is required and no login is needed. quiz progress is stored locally in the browser on the device being used. tou do not need to stay connected to continue your quiz later

 Clearing browser or site data may remove a saved session.
 A session saved in one browser or device does not automatically appear in another.